Survey Finds Bright Outlook For Summer Tourism In Minnesota

 And with plenty of resorts and hotels to stay in across the state, Minnesotans have lots of options for a vacation close to home.

-Tourism is a 14-point-4 billion dollar industry in Minnesota, and a key part of the state’s economy.
+Tourism is a $14.4 billion industry in Minnesota, and a key part of the state’s economy.

 Published at Mon, 29 May 2017 23:37:39 +0000